oracle/coherence-go-client/examples/README.md

 ### <a name="map-events"></a> Listening for MapEvents

-These examples show how to listen for events on a NamedMap or NamedCache.
+These exampless show how to listen for events on a NamedMap or NamedCache.

 #### Listening for All Cache Events